OshilimEO/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that moves all files beginning with an uppercase letter to a directory Script that deletes all files in the current working directory that end with the character ~ Script that creates the directories welcome/, welcome/to/ and welcome/to/school
+Script that moves all files beginning with an uppercase letter to a directory Script that deletes all files in the current working directory that end with the character ~ Script that creates the directories welcome/, welcome/to/ and welcome/to/school Command that lists all the files and directories of the current directory, separated by commas